 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Not by itself.
-But it does mean that your liver might be in some distress.
-Depending on the cause, this could be more or less dangerous.
-It could be an emergency or just a warning.
-Sometimes your liver swells in response to a short-term (acute) condition, then goes back to normal.
-It could also have a chronic (long-term) condition that is causing slow but progressive damage.
+You should take it seriously, but the exact seriousness depends on the cause.
+An enlarged liver could be an emergency or a warning.
+There’s no way to know until your healthcare provider does some investigating.
+Sometimes, your liver swells in response to a short-term condition, then goes back to normal.
+Other times, a long-term condition is causing slow but progressive damage.

 You likely won’t notice an enlarged liver on your own.
-In some severe cases, you might notice a feeling of bloating or fullness in your belly, or an ache in your upper right abdomen, where your liver is.
+In some severe cases, you might notice a feeling of bloating or fullness in your belly or an ache in your upper right abdomen (where your liver is).
 It’s more likely your healthcare provider will discover it during an exam.
-They might notice that your liver is palpable to the touch, which it normally wouldn’t be.
+They might notice that your liver feels different from what it should when they touch your belly.

 Advertisement